highlordmike/-michalis-Portfolio-1-Code-Institute/README.md

 Understanding the function of each heading first appeared to be a difficult challenge.
 I was continually asking myself, 'What if I did this?'
 However, through relentless trial and error, I ultimately got a strong understanding of how to use headers efficiently in my code.

 It seemed to me that practice and hands-on experience are the ultimate keys to understanding any programming language or markup language, such as HTML.
-Accepting this method has given me the ability to grow my
+Accepting this method has given me the ability to grow.